aTable/ntfy_alertmanager_bridge/README.md

 ...
 ```

 Do note this is just a prototype, it works there has not been effort to make it production friendly.
+A sample payload of what alertmanager sends is [available here](documentation/sample-alert.json).

 ## Development